Figure skating at the 2022 Winter Olympics – Qualification: Qualification of nations

-Qualification spots available per tournament

-The results of the 2021 World Championships determined 83 total spots: 24 entries in each singles discipline, 16 in pairs, and 19 in ice dance.
-The available spots were awarded going down the results list, with multiple spots being awarded first.

-The remainder of the spots will be filled at the Nebelhorn Trophy in Oberstdorf, Germany in late September 2021.
+The remainder of the spots were filled at the 2021 Nebelhorn Trophy in late September 2021.
 Countries that had already earned an entry to the Olympics were not allowed to qualify additional entries at this final qualifying competition.
-However, if a country earned two or three spots at the World Championships, but did not have two or three skaters, respectively, qualify for the free skate, then they were allowed to send a skater who did not reach the free segment at World Championships to Nebelhorn to qualify the remaining spot(s).
+However, if a country had earned two or three spots at the World Championships, but did not have two or three skaters, respectively, qualify for the free skate, then they were allowed to send a skater who did not reach the free segment at the World Championships to the Nebelhorn Trophy to qualify the remaining spot(s).
 Unlike at the World Championships, where countries could qualify more than one spot depending on the placement of their skater(s), at the Nebelhorn Trophy, countries could earn only one spot per discipline, regardless of ranking.

-Initially, a total of six spots per singles event, three spots in pairs, and four in ice dance were available at Nebelhorn Trophy.
+Initially, a total of six spots per singles event, three spots in pairs, and four in ice dance were available at the Nebelhorn Trophy.
 One additional quota spot became available in men's singles following the 2021 World Championships.
-If a country declines to use one or more of its qualified spots, the vacated spot is awarded using the results of Nebelhorn Trophy in descending order of placement.
+According to guidelines established by the International Skating Union (ISU), nations had to select skaters and teams who had achieved a minimum Total Elements Score at an ISU-recognized international competition on or before 24 January 2022.

-For the team trophy, scores from the 2021 World Figure Skating Championships and the 2021–22 Grand Prix season, will be tabulated to establish the ten top nations.
-Each nation compiles a score from their top performers in each of the four disciplines.
-The Grand Prix Final, to be held in early December 2021, was to be the final event to affect the Team Trophy score, before it was cancelled.
+For the team event, scores from the 2021 World Figure Skating Championships and the 2021–22 Grand Prix of Figure Skating season were tabulated to establish the top ten nations.
+Each nation compiled a score from their top performers in each of the four disciplines.
+The 2021 Grand Prix of Figure Skating Final, which was to be held in December 2021, was to be the final event to affect the team event score, but it was cancelled.